Lateral Thinking

 The theory behind lateral thinking is that many problems require a different perspective in order to successfully solve them.
 It focuses on what could be rather than what is possible or likely.
 To accomplish this, De Bono identified four principles to guide you through the thinking process:

-1. Recognize the dominant ideas that polarize the of a problem.
+1. Recognize the dominant ideas that polarize the perception of a problem.

 2. Search for different ways of looking at things.